What is a tree report?

 Who should commission a tree report?

-Tree reports can be commissioned by any one who has a legal responsibility, duty of care or interest in the health safety and/or management of trees.
+Tree reports can be commissioned by anyone who has a legal responsibility, duty of care or interest in the health safety and/or management of trees.
 This includes private residents, Local Authorities, Health Boards, Housing Associations, Planners, Developers, Architects, Estate Managers and Solicitors.

 How to select a provider?